kosl/ihipp-examples/docs/week1.md

 ### E: MPI Hello World!

 In this exercise, you will be able to run an MPI "Hello World!" example in **C**, **Fortran** and **Python**.
 This example doesn't make use of any MPI routines, i.e., there is no communication between the processes, so that the compiled code is run on many processors independently.
-You will upgrade this example into an MPI "Hello World!"
+You will later upgrade this example into an MPI "Hello World!"
 2.0 example in which the processes will communicate with the use of MPI calls.

 Compare the codes of the different languages in the notebook: